From Amazon To Walmart, 2020 Candidates Take On Big Corporations By Name

 "For somebody like Elizabeth Warren, she has been in this space since the beginning of her career, and so for her it's just validating her brand," Renteria said.

 That means calling out Amazon or Walmart seems authentic for candidates like Sanders, Warren and Trump.
-It might not have for a candidate like Hillary Clinton, and could be a stretch for other Democrats running in 2020.
+It might not have for a candidate like Clinton, and could be a stretch for other Democrats running in 2020.

 "I think if other candidates were to take a look at this and go, 'Wow, I can do it too.
 It makes whatever policy I'm working on more concrete,' that could backfire," Renteria said.